 First off, here’s an example of a product template that goes beyond aesthetics and design.

-As you can see, it features a high-quality product image, in-depth product description, and valuable information, as well as a clear CTA button and other related products.
+As you can see, it features a high-quality product image, in-depth product description, valuable information, and a clear CTA button and other related products.

-We believe that your products are one-of-a-kind, and so should the product templates that represent them be, just like in the example above.
+We believe that your products are one-of-a-kind, and so should the product templates that represent them, just like in the example above.
 But what do you do when the default WooCommerce product page template isn’t a dream come true?

 Although the default WooCommerce product page template is a good fit for many online stores, you may want something that reflects your products’ unique design.

-Let’s start with what we have by default and work our way from there.
+Let’s start with what we have by default and work our way there.